Skip to main content

 DO NOT report crime to The Cyber Resilience Centre for London.
 We are here for guidance and support only.

-If you are currently suffering a live Cyber attack (in progress), please call Action Fraud on 0300 123 2040 immediately.
 This service is available 24 hours a day, 7 days a week.
-Alternatively you can call your local Police at any time on 101.
+Alternatively, you can call Action Fraud on 0300 123 2040 Monday to Friday 8am – 8pm, or call your local Police at any time on 101.

 If you are reporting a cyber-attack which has already taken place and isn’t ongoing, you can report it via Action Fraud’s online reporting tool, which will guide you through simple questions to identify what has happened.
 Action Fraud advisors can also provide the help, support and advice you need.
 You can also call Action Fraud’s telephone number if preferred 0300 123 2040.